We Can Help You Find Great Rates!

 You can contact your assigned broker/advisor or contact the insurance company directly.
 Make sure you have your policy # and details of the claim prepare when you call.

-Many policies hover around the $20 to $30 range.
-Since there’s no minimum coverage requirement, you can achieve lower rates by purchasing only the coverage you need.
+The best tenant insurance in Halifax generally hovers around the $20 to $30 range.
+Since there’s no minimum coverage requirement, you can get insurance online at a lower rate by purchasing only the coverage you need.

 You’ll need to provide basic information about yourself and the property you’re renting, including: